 - Rapid onset of clouded consciousness leading to coma with evidence of encephalopathy.

-- Initial moderate renal failure progressing to acute tubular necrosis with anuria within 24 hours
+- Initial moderate kidney failure progressing to acute tubular necrosis with anuria within 24 hours.

-- Gradual symptomatic recovery over weeks with complete resolution of biochemical/metabolic abnormalities after 5 months
+- Gradual symptomatic recovery over weeks with complete resolution of biochemical/metabolic abnormalities after five months.

 Elemental tungsten is often produced in a powdered form so there is a theoretical risk of acute toxicity from inhaling the substance in this form or from machine wear/artillery disruption, although there are no reports of this form of acute poisoning.